Fear & Loathing in Budgens

 I mention the ‘no chocolate’ thing, as getting to the checkout without putting any in my basket was something of an achievement.

-I’ve been putting on a bit of weight the past couple of years.
-Given that I a) don’t eat that much and b) don’t eat very much junk food, I attribute much of this weight gain to the massive amounts of chocolate I eat – and so felt I ought to cut it out for 6 months or so, starting yesterday.
+I’ve been putting on a bit of weight the past couple of years and given that I a) don’t eat that much and b) don’t eat very much junk food, I attribute much of this weight gain to the massive amounts of chocolate I eat – and so felt I ought to cut it out for 6 months or so, starting yesterday.

 But the full extent of Farrah Man’s horror still lay ahead of me.